Syncing to GitHub

 Now Modelbit will sync to your GitHub repo, allowing you to use GitHub Pull Requests for merges, and all your GitHub-based tools for CI/CD, code review and more!

-Do not use git clone with this repository, use modelbit clone.
-The modelbit clone command will git clone your repo and configure it to handle binary files like pkls.
+Do not use git clone with this repository.
+Always use modelbit clone.
+The modelbit clone command will clone your repo and configure it to work with Modelbit.

 Branch protection rules

 You may enable branch protection rules to facilitate advanced git workflows with your team.
-However, you must not enable the Do not allow bypassing the above settings rule, as that will prevent Modelbit from syncing with your GitHub repository.
+However, you must allow the Modelbit integration to bypass the branch protection rules.

 GitHub Webhooks